melfm/notes/docs/machine_learning/bayes.md

 ![Prior distribution after observing a tail](../images/distribution_tail.png)

-If we do this another 98 times, we get the same surve with a highly sharp peak.
+If we do this another 98 times, we get the same curve with a highly sharp peak.

 ## Bootstrap
 - An approach to determining frequentist error bars using multiple data sets.